-Think Humanity Health Center Kyangwali
+Think Humanity Health Days

 Think Humanity is dedicated to provide healthcare services to refugees and underdeveloped villages in Uganda.
 Our services include education and provisions for healthcare.